midonet/orizuru/README.md

 export OS_MIDOKURA_ROOT_PASSWORD="new root password"
 ```

-Please make sure you use an ssh-agent for your ssh key passphrase so that fabric can login as root to the servers you defined without asking you for the passphrase.
+Please make sure you use an ssh-agent for your ssh key passphrase so that fabric can login as root to the ips of the servers you defined without asking you for the passphrase.
+Also you should make sure that all the host fingerprints for the ips are in your .ssh/known_hosts file before you start the script.

 The installer will start creating the containers on the servers and install Openstack with Midonet when you type this:
 ```